Configure IP-in-IP tunnels

 Router (config)# cef platform load-balancing extended-entropy profile-index 10

-These profiles define how dupe and mask operations are applied to various header fields (like inner source/destination IP, TCP/UDP ports) to maximize entropy and de-correlation.
+These profiles define how the hashing functions are applied to various header fields such as inner source or destination IP, TCP or UDP ports, and so on to maximize entropy and de-correlation.
 This allows an administrator to explicitly choose a profile optimized for a particular traffic mix or to address specific polarization issues.

 Step 2